Pirelli General F.C.

-Pirelli General were a long-running amateur football club based in Eastleigh, Hampshire.
+Pirelli General F.C. were a long-running amateur football club based in Eastleigh, Hampshire.
 For a time they were the top club in the town and played in the Hampshire League until they ceased to exist in 2003.

 History

-Pirelli General FC were founded in 1916 as the works side of the Pirelli General cable making company.
+The club was founded in 1916 as the works side of the Pirelli General cable making company.
 They initially played in the Winchester & District and Eastleigh Leagues before transferring to the larger Southampton League.

-By 1933 the club were playing at Dew Lane (fondly known locally as 'Eastleigh Wembley') and were fielding six sides.
-The 1st Team enjoyed an excellent season, winning the Senior Division 1 title and the Southampton Senior Cup for first time.
+By 1933 Pirelli's were playing at Dew Lane (fondly known locally as 'Eastleigh Wembley') and were fielding six sides.
+The 1st Team enjoyed an excellent season, winning the Senior Division 1 title and the Southampton Senior Cup for the first time.
 This saw them elected to the Hampshire League Division 2 where they finished runners-up in their debut season before winning the title the following year and establishing themselves in Division 1.

 Once normal football had resumed after World War II, Pirelli's returned to the county league where they were placed in Division 2 and 'The Cablemen' were regular FA Cup entrants at this time, although never progressing beyond the preliminary rounds.
-However, despite winning the Hampshire Intermediate Cup in 1955–56, it was not until 1962–63 that Pirelli's returned to top flight when they won the Division 2 title.
+However, despite winning the Hampshire Intermediate Cup in 1955–56, it was not until 1962–63 that Pirelli's returned to the top flight when they won the Division 2 title.

-In 1965 Pirelli's moved to their best known home ground at Chestnut Avenue in Eastleigh and with some good facilities the club remained a steady Division 1 outfit, twice finishing 3rd in the late sixties.
+In 1965 Pirelli's moved to their best known home ground at Chestnut Avenue in Eastleigh, and the club remained a steady Division 1 outfit, twice finishing 3rd in the late sixties.

 The seventies was the golden age for Pirelli's, especially the 1971–72 season when they were Division 1 Champions.
 The next fourteen years saw the club remain regular title contenders and in 1976–77 they caused a big upset when they defeated favourites Farnborough Town 1–0 to win the Hampshire Senior Cup.

-In 1986 the Wessex League was formed (mostly by the Hampshire League's top clubs) but Pirelli's remained with the county league and were again champions in 1992–93.
+In 1986 the Wessex League was formed (mostly by the Hampshire League's top clubs) but Pirelli's remained loyal and were again champions in 1992–93.

 Despite the parent company moving out of Eastleigh, Pirelli's continued to play in the top-flight of the Hampshire League until the loss of their ground in 2003 saw the club withdraw from the competition and fold.